 A short-term computer lab for students who are currently enrolled in any graphics or multimedia course using the Macintosh computer.
 Units do not apply to the associate degree and offered credit/no-credit only.
-(Formerly DAT-090L).
-May be taken 4 times for credit.

 GMD 094L OPEN GRAPHICS LAB